top of page

 Ben Chou award-winning president of FDNY Phoenix Society

-Ben Chou
+Ben Chou at a basketball game

 He will fight to make sure Queens families have the safe, affordable, and thriving communities they deserve.